k-stz/wordpress-on-docker/README.md

 # Purpose
 This is an involved docker learning project.
-The goal ist to provide a wordpress+php-fpm website on nginx with a MariaDB backend through a single `docker-compose.yml`.
+The goal is to provide a wordpress+php-fpm website on nginx with a MariaDB backend through a single `docker-compose.yml`.

 To learn to configure and install this technology stack, all containers are build from the base `debian:buster` image.